sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 .. code-block:: python

-    from squlearn.feature_map import ChebPQC
+    from squlearn.encoding_circuit import ChebPQC

     pqc = ChebPQC(num_qubits = 4, num_features = 2, num_layers = 2)
     pqc.draw("mpl")

 .. plot::

-    from squlearn.feature_map import ChebPQC
+    from squlearn.encoding_circuit import ChebPQC
     pqc = ChebPQC(4, 2, 2)
     pqc.draw(output="mpl", style={'fontsize':15,'subfontsize': 10})
     plt.tight_layout()

-There are several alternative encoding circuits at your disposal in sQUlearn, which you can explore in the user guide located at :ref:`quantum_feature_maps`.
+There are several alternative encoding circuits at your disposal in sQUlearn, which you can explore in the user guide located at :ref:`quantum_encoding_circuits`.

 The second ingredient is to specify an observable for computing the QNN's output.
 In this particular example, we employ a summation over a Pauli Z observable for each qubit,